-The Cornell University Chorus is hosted its first Collegiate Treble Choir Conference from March 3rd - 5th, 2017.
-As part of the theme “Empowerment Through Music”, the Chorus celebrated the history of treble choral performance, discussed the role of women’s choirs on a contemporary college campus, and thought deeply about how involvement in choral programs empowers singers during their time at college and beyond.
+The Cornell University Chorus hosted its first Collegiate Treble Choir Conference March 3 - 5, 2017.
+As part of the theme “Empowerment Through Music”, the Chorus celebrated the history of treble choral performance, discussed the role of women’s choirs on a contemporary college campus, and thought deeply about how involvement in choral programs empowers singers during their time in college and beyond.

 The conference was kicked off with a presentation (open to the public!) by Maggie Wheeler, a choral director and actress most known for her role as Janice on Friends.
 The Chorus and visiting choirs then spent the weekend participating in workshops focused on leadership, musicianship, and the role of women in both musical and non-musical communities.

 Keynote Address by Maggie Wheeler- Friday, March 3, 4:30-5:30PM, Alice Statler Auditorium